Short-sword platyfish

 - Give them a longer tank over a tall one - they cruise midwater and appreciate open swimming space with some plants to duck into (Java moss, guppy grass, hornwort).

-- They do best in hard, alkaline water: aim around pH 7.2-8.2 and moderately hard to hard GH; they get finicky and prone to issues in soft, acidic setups.
+- They do best in hard, alkaline water: aim around pH 7.0–8.0 (commonly cited for X. continens) and hard, mineral-rich water; they can struggle long-term in soft, acidic setups.

 - Feed small amounts 1-2 times a day and mix it up: a decent flake or micro pellet plus green stuff (spirulina, blanched zucchini, algae wafers) keeps their guts happy.